imujawar/MEDAB_imran/Branch Training sample.md

 <details>
   <summary><b>3) Learner Personas </b></summary>

-The learner personas can be found in this [Google folder](https://drive.google.com/drive/folders/13WeXRgnRgEDhpFb_Y4356mcr2TvlaGM0?usp=sharing)
+The learner personas can be found in this [Google folder](https://drive.google.com/drive/folders/13WeXRgnRgEDhpFb_Y4356mcr2TvlaGM0?usp=sharing) (_hold control and then click to open in new tab!_)

 Please pick one Learner Persona you are familiar with, to identify and list **Existing** resources and **Needs** for virtual trainings for them: